 Culture Shock: Absolutely.
 Dancing is an outlet that harbors diverse benefits such as building confidence in people as well as acting as a reliever of stress.
 Each member of Culture Shock is much more confident, sociable and open-minded from dancing.

 Dance Mogul: Do you think dance needs to be supported more on the collegiate level?

-Culture Shock: The arts in general should be weighed as more important than they are.
+Culture Shock: The arts, in general, should be weighed as more important than they are.
 It’s very disappointing to see that a lot of arts programs are either getting cut or taken out of schools.
 Dance in itself serves a great purpose for people.
-Not only is dance used to entertain but it can also be used for exercise, therapy and a recreational activity.
+Not only is dance used to entertain but it can also be used for exercise, therapy, and recreational activity.
 It is also something that has been in our culture since the beginning of humanity.

 Dance Mogul: What are your future goals for your organization?

 Culture Shock: Culture Shock is always looking to grow and potentially do bigger things on the New Paltz campus and nationwide.
 We look forward to collaborating with other organizations at school to host more cultural and educational programs.
 We plan to continue competing and attending dance conventions because they inspire and motivate us to improve as dancers and as artists.

 Dance Mogul: Tell us about your dance show, Dance Evolution?